iliyan-trifonov/native-blog/README.md

     npm install babel-core es6-module-loader --prefix=src/public

 The command above create a node_modules/ directory inside src/public from where our application will load the js files.

+Load `src/public/index.html` in your browser through a web server to see the application.

 ## The application